valleyofdoom/PC-Tuning/docs/research.md

 |0x29|41|0b101001|Short|Fixed|1|18 (93.75ms)|18 (93.75ms)|36 (187.5ms)|
 |0x2A|42|0b101010|Short|Fixed|2|18 (93.75ms)|18 (93.75ms)|36 (187.5ms)|

 <h2 id="fixing-timing-precision-in-windows-after-the-great-rule-change">6.
-Fixing Timing Precision in Windows After “The Great Rule Change”</h2>
+Fixing Timing Precision in Windows After “The Great Rule Change” <a href="#fixing-timing-precision-in-windows-after-the-great-rule-change">(permalink)</a></h2>

 Starting with 2004, the calling process attempting to raise the timer resolution no longer functions on a global level and is independent of other processes running on the system.
 A recent comment on the [Great Rule Change](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change) article suggested a registry key which supposedly restores the old implementation, so I decided to investigate.